 Lipper holds a Bachelor of Arts from the University of Texas at Austin and a Master of Arts in Hebrew Letters, Rabbinics, from Hebrew Union College.
 He was ordained as a rabbi in 1988 and has served congregations in Wisconsin, Ohio, Texas, and, most recently, the state of Washington.
 Contact Rabbi Lipper at rabbi@templekoltikvah or (452) 941-2724.

 - High Holy Days: Jewish students at Davidson College are welcome to observe and celebrate the High Holy Days on campus with Temple Kol Tikvah of Lake Norman (Reform).
 Services are free and open to the Davidson College community, and no tickets are required.
 If students wish to connect with a different synagogue, Rabbi Lipper and the Chaplains' Office will help make those arrangements.

-- Passover: Hillel leads a lively seder for Davidson students and staff.
+- Passover: Jewish Student Union leads a lively seder for Davidson students and staff.
 A delicious dinner is enjoyed by more than 100 seder participants.
 Reservations are greatly appreciated.

 Temple Kol Tikvah The town of Davidson is home to Temple Kol Tikvah of Lake Norman, a congregation affiliated with the Reform Movement.
 Students can participate fully in the life of the congregation and have opportunities to teach in the Sunday school.

 The nearby city of Charlotte also has its own vibrant Jewish community:

 From High School to College

 Making the transition from high school to college for Jewish students has never been easier.
 Hillel International has an amazing new resource where graduating seniors can self-identify and their information will be shared with their new college/university's Jewish Student Union.